 - Pumpkin Seeds

-- Lentils- Green moong lentils, yellow moong lentils , Red lentils, beans (can be stored well at room temperature for a year or two).
+- Lentils- Green moong lentils, yellow moong lentils , Red lentils, and beans (can be stored well at room temperature for a year or two).
 If you do not like these single lentil types, make easy weight-loss soup with these mixed lentils and still get the required protein.
 I keep this mixed lentil pack for outdoors or overnight trips where I can boil them, use few spices, and have a full meal.

 Beans are super-food.
 On average, they are made up of 21 percent protein, 77 percent complex carbohydrates.